rubenhortas/fail2bangeolocation/README.md

 ## Usage

-* If you installed fail2bangeolocation directly from *pip3* you can run it directly from the command line interface:
+* If you installed *fail2bangeolocation* with *pip3* you can run it directly from the command line interface:

 ```shell
 $ fail2bangeolocation -h
 ```

-* If you want run fail2bangeolocation without installing it you need to call the *fail2bangeolocation.py* script with *python3*
+* You can run *fail2bangeolocation* without installation calling the *fail2bangeolocation.py* script with *python3*

 ```shell
 $ python3 fail2bangeolocation.py -h